We've Tried Every Sunscreen Out There — Here's The Ones We Always Come Back To

 Best Face Sunscreen

-“This sunscreen is so featherlight, it feels more like a moisturizing serum than a sunscreen, so it’s perfect for my oily, breakout-prone skin.
-Not only does it provide broad-spectrum protection against both UVA rays (responsible for premature aging and skin cancer) and UVB rays (which can cause sunburn), it also boasts vitamin C and E — both antioxidants that act like an additional shield against your skin and the environment.
-I love how it lends my skin a very subtle, moisturized glow, and it sits seamlessly under my makeup.” — Jacqueline Kilikita, Refinery29 Acting Beauty Director
+“This sunscreen is so featherlight, it feels more like a moisturising serum than a sunscreen, so it’s perfect for my oily, breakout-prone skin.
+Not only does it provide broad-spectrum protection against both UVA rays (responsible for premature ageing and skin cancer) and UVB rays (which can cause sunburn), it also boasts vitamin C and E — both antioxidants that act like an additional shield against your skin and the environment.
+I love how it lends my skin a very subtle, moisturised glow, and it sits seamlessly under my makeup.” — Jacqueline Kilikita, Refinery29 Acting Beauty Director

 Advertisement